-The internationally recognised Guidelines for the Alternative Care of Children shows the way: The priority is to enable families to take care of their children; but if a child needs alternative care, it must be appropriate.
-It must be right for them as an individual, and it always must allow for a loving and reliable bond to be developed with a caregiver.
+alternative care, it must be appropriate.
+It must be right for them as an individual, and it always But you wouldn't give your coat to the boy must allow for a loving and reliable bond to be developed with a caregiver.

-Providing appropriate care and support commitment to listen actively to their needs,
+Providing appropriate care and support commitment to listen actively to their needs, strive to engage them continually in their own